ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 50.

+## connect_timeout_with_failover_secure_ms

+The timeout in milliseconds for connecting to a secure remote server for a Distributed table engine, if the ‘shard’ and ‘replica’ sections are used in the cluster definition.
+If unsuccessful, several attempts are made to connect to various replicas.

+Default value: 1000.

 ## connection_pool_max_wait_ms {#connection-pool-max-wait-ms}

 The wait time in milliseconds for a connection when the connection pool is full.